jimboburgess/pathfinderminiextreme_hub/README.md

 IT RUNS ON AN ESP32-S3-ZERO ON A 240 X 240 TFT SCREEN.

-AS ON 7/6/20206 IT IS PROGRAMMED TO RUN ON two BUTTONS, and an ec11 encoder
+AS ON 7/6/20206 IT IS PROGRAMMED TO RUN ON two BUTTONS, and an ec11 encoder this is not an image of the game as it stands, the pokemon style battles have been removed and replaced by a tactical grid based battle system.
 <img width="1691" height="1221" alt="image" src="https://github.com/user-attachments/assets/631afe45-fe55-441c-944a-fd2711bef958" />